vacuumlabs/cardano-hw-cli/docs/cip36-voting-registration-example.md

 --hw-signing-file stake.hwsfile
 ```

-Get slot number from `cardano-cli`, use slot number as `nonce` in governance voting registration command:
+Get slot number from `cardano-cli`, use slot number as `nonce` in CIP36 voting registration command:
 ```
 cardano-cli query tip --mainnet
 ```

-Get stake address from `cardano-cli`, use it as `payment-address` and `payment-address-signing-key` in governance voting registration command:
+Get stake address from `cardano-cli`, use it as `payment-address` and `payment-address-signing-key` in CIP36 voting registration command:
 ```
 cardano-cli stake-address build \
 --stake-verification-key-file stake.vkey \